 Only allow yourself to keep one spare mobile phone and/or laptop if you feel you need to and trade in anything additional for extra money – you’ll be glad you did when you find yourself with more space and more money.

-If you’re looking for somewhere to start then SellMyMobile.com offer a fast and easy mobile phone comparison service to ensure you’re getting the best deal on your old handset.e
+If you’re looking for somewhere to start then SellMyMobile.com offers a fast and easy mobile phone comparison service to ensure you’re getting the best deal on your old handset.
+You can find out more about selling unwanted electronics in our guide How to sell your old electronics.

-4. Claim a refund for tube and train delays
+5. Claim refunds for tube and train delays

 Railway delays are all too common and they’ll cost you time and money – but it is possible that you might be able to claim a refund for each journey that’s affected.